-I would choose to emphasize here the distinctively psychic, indeed psychotherapeutic, nature of the event which Lonergan has called intellectual conversion.
-It is psychic in that it occurs to the subject as subject, in that it is a radical transformation of the subject in his subjectivity.
-It is psychotherapeutic in that it is a movement toward an expanded consciousness at a moment when such heightened self-awareness is psychically demanded because of the experienced, understood, and affirmed inadequacy of the subject's previous conscious orientation as an understanding Being-inthe-world.
-It is a rendering conscious of what had previously been undifferentiated, of the dynamic structure-in-process of the subject's cognitional activity.
+psychotherapeutic nature of the event which Lonergan has called intellectual conversion.
+It is psychic in that it occurs to the subject as subject, in Molonly it that it is a radical transformation of the subject in his subjectivity, but It is psychotherapeutic in that it is a movement toward an expanded consciousness at a moment when such heightened self-awareness is psychically demanded because of the experienced, understood, and affirmed inadequacy of the subject's previous conscious orientation as an understanding Being-in-It is a rendering conscious of what had previously been undifferentiated, of the dynamic structure-in-process of the subject's cognitional activity.
 It is a self-conscious appropriation of what had previously been unappropriated and inarticulate.
 This expanded consciousness is achieved as a result of answering correctly questions which arise from an experienced exigence for differentiation in terms of interiority.
-This is a psychic exigence to resolve a certain confusion, in fact to heal a psychic rift cognitively manifested in the incommensurability of theoretically differentiated consciousness and the undifferentiated.
-The answers to these questions thematize a psychic event of great importance which historically already has occurred in an unthematized fashion, namely, the heroic severing of the umbilical cord to maternal imagination which has resulted in the theoretic control of meaning, the emergence of logos from mythos on the part of Western mind. repeated in the ontogenetic development of the conscious subject who is the heir of Western philosophy and science.
+This is a psychic for the resolution of a partial manifold bother exigence what is experienced as exigence to resolve a certain confusion, in fact to heal a psychic rift.
+The cognitively manifested in the incommensurability of theoretically differenthe Consciousmus of Common sense. tiated consciousness and the undifferentiated.
+The answers to these questions consciousant o) common sense.
+5 the critical thematize a psychic event of great importance which historically already has occurred in an unthematized fashion, namely, the heroic severing of the umbilical cord to maternal imagination which has resulted in the theoretic control of meaning, the emergence of logos from mythos on the part of Western mind, repeated in the ontogenetic development of the conscious subject who is the heir of Western philosophy and science.
 The answers to these questions tell us what we have done in insisting on logos in preference to mythos, on science in preference to common sense.
 They render consciousness present to itself precisely in its heroic achievement by thematizing that achievement which some two thousand years have brought to maturity.